littlebizzy/wplite/README.md

 WordPress boilerplate focused on speed, security, and lightweight code that includes several Must Use plugins and also supports Composer (Packagist).

-<a class="github-button" href="https://github.com/littlebizzy/wplite" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star littlebizzy/wplite on GitHub">Star</a>
+<a class="github-button" href="https://github.com/littlebizzy/wplite" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star littlebizzy/wplite on GitHub">Star</a> <a class="github-button" href="https://github.com/littlebizzy/wplite/fork" data-icon="octicon-repo-forked" data-size="large" data-show-count="true" aria-label="Fork littlebizzy/wplite on GitHub">Fork</a>

 Designed to be used in conjuction with SlickStack: